Stainless Steel Grades

 • Fully resistant to localised corrosion (pitting/crevice corrosion) when immersed in seawater

-Situations requiring high strength and very high corrosion resistance such as constant salt water immersion Submarine
+Situations requiring high strength and very high corrosion resistance such as constant salt water immersion Oil Rig

 Important WARNING!
 BEWARE OF LOW NICKEL STAINLESS STEEL

 Some proprietary grades with high manganese and low nickel have found their way onto the market and are being sold as 304 or 316.
 Some are even stamped as such.
-These alloys also have low chromium and are not suitable for Australia's harsh conditions - especially coastal environments.
+These alloys also have low chromium and are not suitable for New Zealand's's harsh conditions - especially coastal environments.

 Environment Type 304 Type 316